steveculshaw/brindlewoodbay/README.md

 That night we sneak into the Midwife cave ...
 Winnie staying on guard outside<br>
 Moonhowl is disturbed, generally looking around nervously ...<br>

-The cave has been cleared since our last visit, but Krystal finds a pamphlet "Children of Persephone - The Million Handed Lord"
+The cave has been cleared since our last visit, but Krystal finds a pamphlet "Children of Persephone - The Million Handed Lord".<br>
+The pamphlet has a picture of a monster, and says "Conformance will come, the Million Handed Lord welcomes you.", and has more pages to be checked ...<br>

+Settle down in Winnie's loft, with a coco, and check the rest of the pamphlet ... images of girls with their jewellery removed, tattoos erased

+* **Clue:** it will rise from the sea ... when the ritual comes, the chosen will ascend